Information Security Program 7.106

 Information Security Officer (ISO)

 The Information Security Officer is responsible for conducting periodic risk assessments of confidential and sensitive information handling methods; designing more specific or new administrative procedures and guidelines as needed; coordinating training for all employees on a periodic and on-going basis; evaluating administrative procedures and processes; working with supervisors to take disciplinary action with employees; and creating a plan to respond to information security incidents.
 In ISO will report to the Executive Director of Network Operations and Information Security.
 The Information Security Officer, will assume the lead for any Information Security Incidents (including Red Flag).
-He/she will be responsible for reviewing any reports regarding the detection of Information Security Incidents, the steps for mitigating the event, and the steps required to prevent future incidents, and to review and improve the overall Information Security Program.
+They will be responsible for reviewing any reports regarding the detection of Information Security Incidents, the steps for mitigating the event, and the steps required to prevent future incidents, and to review and improve the overall Information Security Program.

 All personnel are responsible for adhering to these guidelines and for reporting any information security incidents immediately to the Information Security Officer (see section 2 titled, “Scope”).